VanessaAoki/VanessaAoki/README.md

 <details>
 <br>
     <summary><strong>Contact me</strong></summary>

-I’m always looking for new challenges and oportunities to colaborate!
-Get it touch with me:
+I’m always looking for new challenges and opportunities to collaborate!
+Get in touch with me:
 </details>

 <p align="center">